baltimoreheritage/civil-rights-heritage/_pages/about.md

 ## Funding

-National Park Service  [Heritage Initiatives](https://www.nps.gov/heritageinitiatives/) program awarded funding to the Maryland Historical Trust project in 2014 as part of a national effort to explore the ways in which the legacy of underrepresented groups can be recognized, preserved and interpreted for future generations.
-In 2015, the [Preservation Maryland Heritage Fund](http://preservationmaryland.org/programs/heritage-fund-grants/) awarded additional support to the Maryland Historical Trust.
-Baltimore Heritage has recieved additional support from the [PNC Foundation](http://www1.pnc.com/pncfoundation/).
+The [National Park Service Heritage Initiatives](https://www.nps.gov/heritageinitiatives/) program awarded funding to the Maryland Historical Trust for this project in 2014 as part of a national effort to explore the ways in which the legacy of underrepresented groups can be recognized, preserved and interpreted for future generations.

+In 2015, the [Preservation Maryland Heritage Fund](http://preservationmaryland.org/programs/heritage-fund-grants/) awarded funding to the Maryland Historical Trust for this project.
+Baltimore Heritage has also recieved project funding from the [PNC Foundation](http://www1.pnc.com/pncfoundation/) in 2015 and 2016.

 ## Questions?